Stacy Compton: 1997–1999

 In 1997, Compton signed up with a new team, Impact Motorsports, to run the No. 86 Ford F-150 for the NASCAR Craftsman Truck Series Rookie of the Year Award.
-During his initial Truck Series season, Compton had three top-five finishes and a thirteenth place finish in the final points standings, but fell well short of the top rookie award.
+During his initial Truck Series season, Compton had three top-five finishes and a 13th-place finish in the final points standings, but fell well short of the top rookie award.
 For the 1998 season, in the third race of the season held at Phoenix International Raceway, Compton won his first career pole position, and finished third in the race.
 The next week at Portland Speedway, he led all but two laps and won his first career Truck Series race.
 He got another win later that season at Heartland Park Topeka.
 He finished seventh in the final points standings and was named the Most Popular Driver.
 Compton had high hopes for 1999 season as Impact switched to Dodge Rams and getting a teammate in Randy Tolsma, but he failed to go to victory lane that season, although he did finish fourth in points.
 Late that season, Compton began competing in some Winston Cup races for Melling Racing.
 Soon afterwards, Melling announced that Compton would bypass the Busch Series, to drive their No. 9 Ford Taurus in the Winston Cup Series in 2000 season.

 2000–2002

-Compton struggled during his first year in the Cup Series, as his best finish was sixteenth at New Hampshire International Speedway.
+Compton struggled during his first year in the Cup Series, as his best finish was 16th at New Hampshire International Speedway.
 In the summer Michigan race, he crashed during qualifying and suffered minor injuries.
 He was replaced by Bobby Hillin Jr. at the following event.
 Compton ended the year 38th in points.

 In 2001, Melling switched the car's number and manufacture to 92 and Dodge and had a new crew chief with Chad Knaus.
-Compton started the season by qualifying on the outside pole next to Bill Elliott in the Daytona 500 and went on to score a tenth place finish.
+Compton started the season by qualifying on the outside pole next to Bill Elliott in the Daytona 500 and went on to score a tenth-place finish.
 At the next restrictor-plate race at Talladega Superspeedway, he won his first career Cup pole position, but finished last due to mechanical issues.
 After winning a second career pole at Talladega, he was only able to improve his points position by five spots.
 At the end of the year, sponsorship problems at Melling forced him to look elsewhere for a job.

 In the 2002 season, Compton signed with A.J.
-Foyt Racing to drive the No. 14 Pontiac, replacing Ron Hornaday Jr. He had a best finish of eighteenth when his sponsor Conseco filed for Chapter 11 bankruptcy.
+Foyt Racing to drive the No. 14 Pontiac, replacing Ron Hornaday Jr. He had a best finish of 18th when his sponsor Conseco filed for Chapter 11 bankruptcy.
 He was fired after the New England 300.
 He returned to Melling for one race before competing in two for BAM Racing at the end of the season.
 His last career Cup start for nine years came in the 2003 Pepsi 400 for Morgan-McClure Motorsports.